omahs/evmts-monorepo/README.md

 ## Visit [Docs (under construction)](https://evmts-docs-fx6udvub5-evmts.vercel.app/en/getting-started) for docs, guides, API and more!

-**This is experimental software not for production use**

-Looking to get started building a production-ready dapp?
-Check out wagmi cli: https://wagmi.sh/cli/create-wagmi. <br />
-Interested in the OP stack and this projects **decentralization roadmap**?
-You should be!
-Check out op stack blog here: https://optimism.mirror.xyz/fLk5UGjZDiXFuvQh6R_HscMQuuY9ABYNF7PI76-qJYs

 ## Quick Features

 **If you are reading this these features are not yet implemented.
 Star and follow this repo for release updates**